stephanhoekstra/MultiTubE-RandO/README.md

 You're going to need

 - a raspberry pi 1
-- a microSD to SD card adapter Or and an SD car reader
+- a microSD to SD card adapter Or and an SD card reader
 - a computer
-- a HDMI cable connected to a monitor
+- a component cable connected to a monitor
 - a microUSB cord and power source
 - small phillips head screwdriver